 The wheel mounts are made from ash and maple.
 They are a split design with axle hole routered on each side.
 This way it is easier to get axle straight.
 Axles are then held in place with 1/4” lag bolts.

 The wheels are 13” and are three layers of 11mm ply glued together.
+If the bearings fail I plan on making new wheels with trailer bearings and hub with a stub axle.

 The motor mount is made so I can easily remove it when I need to take it from one area to another.
 Or from my dad’s place to mine.